Krasnodar Territory General Information

 territory is involved in investment cooperation with more than

-60 countries, and 773 companies with foreign capital are registered
+60 countries, and hundreds of companies with foreign capital are registered